bitnom/kagglebox/README.md

 Kaggle provides (for free) a generous VM server of 4 CPU cores, 32GB RAM, and the ability to attach 2x T4 GPUs, a P100, or a TPU.
 This notebook allows you to use that VM as a GPU dev server via SSH.
 Ollama is included.

-## Content Creators / Sharing Notice

-Please do not share this repo on X, YouTube, etc. This repo is intended for Discord warriors.
-Share it on your Discord server, np.

 ## Features

 - 🔐 **Secure SSH Access**: Dedicated user with SSH key authentication